zfs-old-crap/linkytime/docs/DeveloperGuide.md

 ### Commands
 This section explains the general implementation of all commands.
-The implementation of all commands in LinkyTime can be split into two general implementation flows: commands with a parameter parser, and commands without.
+The implementation of all commands in LinkyTime can be split into two general implementation flows: commands with a command-specific parser, and commands without.

 #### Commands with a parser
-This section explains the general implementation of all commands that requires a parser to handle additional user input.
+This section explains the general implementation of all commands that require a command-specific parser to handle additional user input.

 Below is the sequence diagram for the execution of these commands (denoted by `XYZCommand`) after user input is sent to `LogicManager`.
 The execution of each command has been omitted due to their differences and will be covered in the respective command sections.

 ![`CommandsWithParser` sequence diagram](images/CommandsWithParserSequenceDiagram.png)

 Step 1:
-The user enters a command with additional parameters (requires a parser) which is then passed to the `LogicManager`.
+The user enters a command with additional required parameters (requires a command-specific parser) which is then passed to the `LogicManager`.

 Step 2:
 The `LogicManager` then calls `LinkyTimeParser::parseCommand` for it to figure out what command this is.